holms/chef-starter/README.md

 ------------

 * This setup requires a proper FQDN.
 If you're in intranet, set one in /etc/hosts
-* You required to have private key in your ~/.ssh/ directory.
-It will be copied to a chef-server node
+* You required to have public key in your ~/.ssh/ directory.
+It will be copied to a chef-server node.
 * SUDO enabled linux.
 Notice: For cloud users: Don't forget to comment ```#Default requiretty``` or else Makefile will fail

 Configure